Last Updated: March 10, 2022

 Natural items are the easiest mud kitchen play ideas.
 You have the tools, now add nature!
 For example, gravel, rocks, leaves, flowers, sticks, herbs, water, dirt, sand, nuts, seeds, berries anything gathered from the yard or on walks.
 Playing with mud is a great sensory experience.
 Before parents were all concerned with creating sensory bins and play experiences for their children, we were out making mud pies.
 A note on mud for mud kitchens.
 Regular dirt and water make mud pies.
 You don’t need to buy mud kitchen specific dirt.
 However, if you live in an area that may have been exposed to lead or other toxins then it could make sense to get your soil tested.
 I haven’t done this, but I also garden.
 So I don’t use dirt from right by the side of the house, I often let him play with some of my gardening dirt, and he’s also at an age where he’s not mouthing everything he touches.
 If it’s a concern for you, use potting soil.

 I hope this gives you some ideas for mud kitchen accessories to get cooking up something fantastic in your backyard!
 Bon Appetite!
+Getting ready for spring?
+Also check out our post on creating an outdoor rinse-off station and our favorite books about bugs.

 What are your favorite mud kitchen accessories?